Constrained Deep Networks: Lagrangian Optimization via Log-Barrier Extensions: Method

 We propose the following unconstrained loss for approximating Lagrangian optimization of constrained problem \eqref{Constrained-CNN}:

 where $\tilde{\psi}_t$ is our {\em log-barrier extension}, which is convex, continuous and twice-differentiable:

-Similarly to the standard log-barrier, when $t \rightarrow + \infty$, our extension \eqref{log-barrier extension} can be viewed a smooth approximation of hard indicator function $H$; see Fig. \ref{fig:logBarrier} (b).
+The standard log-barrier $\psi_t$ and our proposed extension $\tilde \psi_t$ are depicted in sub-Figures \ref{fig:logbarrier} and \ref{fig:extlobarrier} respectively.
+Similarly to the standard log-barrier, when $t \rightarrow + \infty$, our extension \eqref{log-barrier extension} can be viewed a smooth approximation of hard indicator function $H$.
 However, a very important difference is that the domain of our extension $\tilde{\psi}_{t}$ is not restricted to feasible points $\ttt$.
 Therefore, our approximation \eqref{log-barrier-extension-problem} removes completely the requirement for explicit Lagrangian-dual optimization for finding a feasible set of network parameters.
 In our case, the inequality constraints are fully handled within stochastic optimization, as in standard unconstrained losses, avoiding completely gradient ascent iterates and projections over {\em explicit} dual variables.
-As we will see in the experiments, our formulation yields better results in terms of accuracy and stability than the recent penalty constrained CNN method in \cite{kervadec2019constrained}.

-In our approximation in \eqref{log-barrier-extension-problem}, the Lagrangian dual variables for the initial inequality-constrained problem of \eqref{Constrained-CNN} are {\em implicit}.
-We prove the following duality-gap bound, which yields sub-optimality certificates for feasible solutions of our approximation in \eqref{log-barrier-extension-problem}.
-Our result\footnote{Our result applies to the general context of convex optimization.
-In deep CNNs, of course, a feasible solution of our approximation may not be unique and is not guaranteed to be a global optimum as ${\cal E}$ and the constraints are not convex.} can be viewed as an extension of the standard result in proposition \ref{prop:duality-gap-log-barrier}, which expresses the duality-gap as a function of $t$ for the log-barrier function. \begin{Prop} Let $\ttt^*$ be the solution of problem \eqref{log-barrier-extension-problem} and $\lbold^*=(\lambda^*_1, \dots, \lambda^*_N)$ the corresponding vector of implicit Lagrangian dual variables given by:
+In our approximation in Eq. \eqref{log-barrier-extension-problem}, the Lagrangian dual variables for the initial inequality-constrained problem of \eqref{Constrained-CNN} are {\em implicit}.
+We show the following duality-gap bound, which yields sub-optimality certificates for feasible solutions of our approximation in \eqref{log-barrier-extension-problem}.
+This result\footnote{The result applies to the general context of convex optimization.
+In deep CNNs, of course, a feasible solution of our approximation may not be unique and is not guaranteed to be a global optimum as ${\cal E}$ and the constraints are not convex.} can be viewed as an extension of the standard result in \cite{Boyd2004}[page 566], which expresses the duality-gap as a function of $t$ for the log-barrier function. \begin{Prop} Let $\ttt^*$ be the solution of problem \eqref{log-barrier-extension-problem} and $\lbold^* \in \mathbb{R}^{P\times N}$ the corresponding vector of implicit Lagrangian dual variables given by:

 Then, we have the following upper bound on the duality gap associated with primal $\ttt^*$ and implicit dual feasible $\lbold^*$ for the initial inequality-constrained problem \eqref{Constrained-CNN}: